WLwind/update_rosdep/README.md

 # update_rosdep
-Shell to update rosdep offline
+Shell to init and update rosdep offline
 `cd update_rosdep`
 `./rosdep_init_update.sh`
 Current branch is for ros melodic.
 If you are using kinetic, please switch to kinetic branch.